 - LOTO – The lockout, tag out (LOTO) program has been growing in popularity in many facilities because of how effective it can be.
 This facility had been using the system for quite some time, but when responding to an accident, it was often overlooked.
 Having the LOTO items readily available, helps to ensure that those responding to an injury can quickly secure the location to prevent further accidents from occurring.

-- Training – Training materials (such as these) are essential to the safety of your employees.
+- Training – Training materials are essential to the safety of your employees.
 Proper training should be provided to all employees on a regular basis.
 Its important that all employees are equally trained in their job and properly trained regarding the safety equipment that they utilize.
 Training meetings should be scheduled routinely and should be interactive as well as informative.

 Making sure the correct and most pertinent safety items are available when they are needed allow for the facility to react much more quickly after a problem occurs.
 This could help to prevent accidents before they are able to occur, or can help to respond to them better once an accident does take place.

 - 5 Manufacturing Areas where Safety Vests Should be Used

 - Hazard Communications – Vinyl Labels

 - 7 Benefits of having an Industrial Label Maker